lukaszb/django-projector/docs/index.rst

 - Wiki per project
 - Other version control systems in backend (git_, subversion_...)
-- Customizable workflow for each project
 - Charts, statistics, graphs, plots, analyzies
-- Functional roadmap/timeline
+- Functional timeline
 - Email notification
-- `django-piston`_ integration
+- `django-piston`_ integration for RESTful API

 .. warning::
    This application is at early-development stage but we strongly encourage